 If you do business in Massachusetts you have, in all likelihood, entered into a contract at some time.
 In the event a party breaches a contract, you must take action to enforce your rights and protect your business' brand.
-Breach of contract cases can be complicated, but an experienced Massachusetts contract lawyer can guide you through the process.
+Breach of contract cases can be complicated.
+The experienced attorneys at the Katz Law Group can help to guide you through the process.

 Elements of a Valid Contract

 A contract is a voluntary, legally enforceable promise between two parties to perform some legal act in exchange for consideration.
 In Massachusetts, there are certain elements that constitute a valid, enforceable contract.
 They are:

 - Offer: An offer is made when the offeror (the person offering) puts forth certain terms that can be accepted.
 A person becomes an offeror if a reasonable person would believe that communication can be accepted to form the basis of a promise or agreement.
 For example, if John says, "I will sell you this car for $3,000," an offer has been made that can be accepted, as the terms are certain and a reasonable person could accept that offer.

 - Acceptance: Acceptance is a desire to agree to the terms of an offer.
 Acceptance of a contract can be by words or deeds, but generally, the acceptance must be for the same terms as contained in the offer.
 Following the previous example, if you say to John, "I will pay you $3,000 for the car," you have accepted the offer.
 If instead, you say, "How about I pay $2,800 instead?" then you have not accepted, but instead have created a "counter-offer."

 - Consideration: Consideration is anything given in exchange for an offer.
 In the previous example, the consideration is the payment of $3,000 in exchange for the car.
 In contracts for services, the consideration is the obligation to perform some tasks a person is not otherwise legally obligated to perform.

 All essential terms of a contract must be certain and definite to demonstrate the parties' intent, otherwise, the contract may be held invalid.